Georgia's Bennett arrested in Texas for public intoxication

 Bennett walked on at Georgia nearly six years ago at the beginning of its growth into college football’s most dominant program.

-The University of Georgia athletic department did not immediately respond to a request for comment.
+The University of Georgia athletic department did not immediately offer comment on Sunday.
+An email sent to Bennett’s agent was not immediately returned.

 AP college football: https://apnews.com/hub/college-football and https://twitter.com/ap_top25.
 Sign up for the AP’s college football newsletter: https://tinyurl.com/mrxhe6f2